 • Shortlisted for the Over the Edge New Writer of the Year;

 • a Pushcart Prize and Best of the Net nominee

 Jo’s pamphlet, “Circling for Gods,” was published in spring 2018 by Eyewear Publishing.
 Her work has been published widely in many journals and she was shortlisted for the Strokestown International Poetry Prize.
 We were delighted to meet Jo and hear her reading from her superb work at the Strokestown International Poetry Festival at the start of May.
 And many congratulations, Jo, for taking third prize for your beautiful poem, Phaethon.

-“White Horses” will be published on November 6th, launch in the Irish Writers’ Centre, 19 Parnell Square, Dublin 1 at 6.30 pm.
-More details to follow closer to the time.
+“White Horses” was published on November 6th, launch in the Irish Writers’ Centre, 19 Parnell Square.

 February 9th, 2018: Over the Edge